E-M-McCormick/multiREG/README.md

     variables (columns) in their data sets.

 2. Ensure that all variables have variability (i.e., are not constant).
-    *multiLASSO* will let you know if this is the case.
+    *multiREG* will let you know if this is the case.

 3. Ensure your path directories are correct.